-The only grounds on which a formal transfer of credit appeal can be submitted are instances in which there is evidence of a factual error on the part of the administration at First Institute.
-Mere disagreement with the administration's professional judgment does not constitute sufficient grounds for an appeal.
-Applicants who wish to pursue an appeal of their petition for transfer of credit must make their request in writing, and provide a rationale as to why the decision should be overturned.
+The only grounds on which a formal transfer of credit appeal can be entertained are instances in which there is evidence of a factual error on the part of the Administration at First Institute.
+Mere disagreement with the Administration's professional judgment does not constitute sufficient grounds for an appeal.
+Students who wish to pursue an appeal of their petition for transfer of credit must make their request in writing, and provide a rational as to why the decision should be overturned.

 Any appeal by an applicant shall be initiated no later than one week after the formal denial notice of transfer of credit is dated.
-The appeal will be reviewed by both the Executive Director and Campus Director.
+The appeal will be reviewed by the Executive Director, Campus Director and Director of Education.
 The grounds of the appeal will be investigated to ensure that the initial determination was accurate and factual.
 At the conclusion of the investigation, the Executive Director shall issue a finding in writing, and make a final determination.
 At that point the decision will be final.